When to spay a female cat?

 - Reduce the likelihood of STIs spreading

-- Limit the number of stray cats which occur with unwanted litters
+- Limit the number of stray cats that occur with unwanted litters

-- Reduce the symptoms of being in heat, which can be noisy and irritating for owners
+- Reduce the signs of being in heat, which can be noisy and irritating for owners

 How will spaying affect my cat’s diet?

-As soon as your cat has been spayed, you'll start to notice changes in her behavior—including her feeding habits.
-Her appetite can increase by 20-25%, but her actual energy expenditure reduces by 30%.
-This means it's very easy for your queen to overeat and store the extra energy as fat.
-If you decide to spay your cat while she's still a kitten, she will still be growing and therefore need food that supports this without encouraging her to put on weight unnecessarily.
-Specific food, formulated for sterilized kittens, is one of the best things to feed her at this point.
+As soon as your cat has been spayed, you’ll start to notice changes in their behavior—including their feeding habits.
+Their appetite can increase by 20-25%, but their actual energy expenditure reduces by 30%.
+This means it’s very easy for your queen to overeat and store the extra energy as fat.
+If you decide to spay your cat while they're still a kitten, they will still be growing and therefore needs a food that supports this without encouraging them to put on weight unnecessarily.
+Specific food, formulated for spayed/neutered kittens, is one of the best things to feed them at this point.